Materials Science & Engr (MSE)

 This course is designed for students who wish to learn about nuclear materials and fuels from a materials science viewpoint.
 Topics to be covered include crystal structure, diffusion, radiation damage processes etc. Term-projects and advanced problems required for graduate credit.
 Typically Offered: Spring.

-Estimation of equipment and total plant costs, annual costs, profitability decisions, optimization; design of equipment, alternate process systems and economics, case studies of selected processes.
-CHE 453 and CHE 454/MSE 453 and MSE 454 are to be taken in sequence.
+Estimation of equipment and total plant costs, annual costs, profitability decisions, and optimization; design of equipment, alternate process systems and economics, and case studies of selected processes.
+CHE/MSE 4530 and CHE/MSE 4540 are to be taken in sequence.
+Typically Offered: Fall.

 Estimation of equipment and total plant costs, annual costs, profitability decisions, optimization; design of equipment, alternate process systems and economics, case studies of selected processes.
-CHE 453 and CHE 454 are to be taken in sequence.
-(Spring only)
+CHE 4530 and CHE 4540 are to be taken in sequence.
+Typically Offered: Spring.

 Processes for extracting metals; various classes of metallic alloys; casting, powder metallurgy, mechanical working, and joining of metals.
 Emphasis on understanding relationship of processing, structure and properties.
 Some lab demonstration of metal fabrication processes included.